-These Quick Pickled Onions are actually my sibling Rachel’s recipe.
+These Quick Pickled Onions are actually my sibling Leo’s recipe.
 They love to pickle everything and I love to eat all things pickled.
 So, when I was making these Sheet Pan Nachos, I really thought some pickled onions would be perfect on top.
 And they were!
-Rachel’s recipe is truly so simple and so delicious.
+Leo’s recipe is truly so simple and so delicious.

 Below I’ll go into some tips for making the best pickled onions…which really you could do with jalapeños, cucumbers, carrots, etc. Just a reminder though, these are quick pickled so you need to refrigerate them and they don’t have a shelf life if you bought store-bought pickled veggies.
 These are fresh and should be used within about two to three weeks.